Vegan Jamaican Easter Spice Bun (with yeast)

 Recipe Variations

-- You can blend the dried fruits until smooth before adding to still get the flavor without the chunks.
+- You can blend the dried fruits until smooth before adding them to still get the flavor without the chunks.

 - Soak the dried fruits in rum for a unique flavor.
 Drain well before adding to the dough.